 - Klara von Neumann—coded the first simulation program, codenamed Monte Carlo.
 It was the second major project to run on the first programmable computer ENIAC.
 It was the first program to (1) use function calls, (2) be loaded into the computer with the input data, (3) generate pseudorandom numbers.
 She had a famous husband, also working on the same project, but if it was a current science project, she’d probably be the first author of a paper.
 Read more here.
 I guess programming ENIAC wasn’t like “import numpy as np” either.

 - Mary Tsingou—was a part of the Fermi-Pasta-Ulam project (like the above, a post-Manhattan-project project, kicking off the field of nonlinear science, a precursor of complex systems).
 According to this paper, she deserved much more than being mentioned in the acknowledgment.

 These four had their career peaks well before I was born.
-There are of course more women the closer to now we get.
-Just to mention two still active that I think deserve more attention:
+There are, of course, more women the closer to now we get.
+Just to mention two still active that I believe deserve more attention:

-- Fan Chung Graham—essentially the little I know of extremal and random graph theory, I learned from her papers.
-With all due respect to the other luminaries and disciples of Erdős, it is easier to start with a FCG paper than a textbook in that field.
+- Fan Chung Graham—essentially, the little I know of extremal and random graph theory, I learned from her papers.
+With all due respect to the other luminaries and disciples of Erdős, it is easier to start with an FCG paper than a textbook in that field.